What is the lowest possible credit score?

 Lowest credit score to get a mortgage

 Having a poor credit score doesn't necessarily mean you can't take out a mortgage.
-However, it depends on the lender or financial situation.
+However, it can depend on the lender or your specific financial situation.
 It's always important to check with your prospective lender, but generally, according to Experian™, most mortgages require about a 620 score.
 The lender may require a larger down payment to compensate for a low credit score.

 Lowest credit score to get a car

-To get a reasonable interest rate, you need around a credit score of 660 or higher.
+To get a reasonable interest rate, you may need around a credit score of 660 or higher.
 If you have a poor credit score (in the 300–500 range) you may be able to have a co-borrower help with getting you approved for a car loan.
-Having a co-borrower may show that there's an additional level of responsibility and usually reduces the risk for the lender.
+Having a co-borrower may show that there's an additional level of responsibility and could reduce the risk for the lender.

 Improve your credit score with Credit Journey®